 June 2017 – January 2018

-The King Street Road and Public Domain project involved extending King Street from Perth City into Northbridge, as the Perth City Link Project’s first ‘link’ to reconnect the Perth CBD with Northbridge.
-The overall project has created a new urban precinct that will deliver a range of world-class residential, commercial, retail and tourism facilities.
+The King Street and Public Space project involved extending King Street from Perth City into Northbridge, as part of the Perth City Link Project to provide a pedestrian connection between the CBD and Northbridge.
 The Metropolitan Redevelopment Authority (MRA) awarded Civcon with this project after the successful completion of other aspects of the Perth City Link project.

 The scope of works involved earthworks and pavement works (including Australia’s first exposed aggregate concrete road), installation of services and stormwater drainage pits, pipes, kerbing, precast concrete walls and timber cladding, and landscaping including local trees, installation of drink fountains and planter boxes.